jarher/Ecommerce_productPage/README.md

-This project is an e-commerce product page made with html, jacascript and Sass.
+This project is an e-commerce product page made with html, javascript and Sass.

 Users should be able to: